Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 ## Installing ML-Agents

-2. [Move](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/copy-files-to-linux-vm-using-scp) the `python` sub-folder of this ml-agents repo to the remote Azure instance, and set it as the working directory.
+2. [Move](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/copy-files-to-linux-vm-using-scp) the `ml-agents` sub-folder of this ml-agents repo to the remote Azure instance, and set it as the working directory.
 2. Install the required packages with `pip3 install .`.

 ## Testing